 iii Other advantages in cases of insolvency

-Depending on the governing insolvency regulations, security interests may provide different advantages to the secured creditors, such as protection from the effects of composition agreements or other similar arrangements that can be crammed down on dissenting creditors, or limitations on the stay of foreclosure proceedings during the insolvency proceedings.
+Depending on the governing insolvency regulations, security interests may provide different advantages to the secured creditors, such as protection from all or part of the effects of composition agreements or other similar restructuring or refinancing arrangements that can be crammed down on dissenting creditors or limitations on the stay of foreclosure proceedings during the insolvency proceedings.

 iv Preservation of the project assets

-Security interests also serve the purpose of preserving the project's assets since they constitute a serious obstacle for the assets to be disposed of without the secured creditors' consent.
-The facility agreement or other finance documents will typically include covenants aimed at preventing any such disposal, but security interests provide an enhanced protection in this respect since, due to their in rem nature, they will normally remain attached to the asset even if the borrower disposes of it in favour of a third party.
-Consequently, no reasonable and diligent third party will acquire a pledged asset to which the lenders have recourse, unless the outstanding senior debt is discounted from the price or repaid at the time of the acquisition.
+Security interests also serve the purpose of preserving the project's assets, as they constitute a serious obstacle for the assets to be disposed of without the secured creditors' consent.
+The finance documents will typically include covenants aimed at preventing any such disposal, but security interests provide an enhanced protection in this respect as, because of their in rem nature, they will normally remain attached to the asset even if the borrower disposes of it in favour of a third party.
+Consequently, no reasonable and diligent third party will acquire a charged asset to which the lenders have recourse, unless the outstanding senior debt is discounted from the price or repaid at the time of the acquisition.

 v Control over the project assets